The-One-Who-Speaks-and-Depicts/phon_rule/readme.md

 ### 4\.
 Examples

-Examples of phonological rules are found in the body of `phon_rule.tex`, and their output can be seen in `phon_rule.pdf`.
+Examples of phonological rules are found in the body of `phon_rule.tex`, and their output (with code above) can be seen in `phon_rule.pdf`.